owend91/nhlscraper/README.md

 This scrapes the nhl website to find player data and stores it into a local MongoDB db.
 Now pulls all teams.
 Each team is a collection that has a name and an array of Player collections.
 Each player has a map of teams played for, and an array of years with the team.

+The front end is a react app saved in the frontend folder.
+This allows you to add parameters that are sent to the API.
+The results are shown in a datatable, where the rows can be expanded to show stats.
+Add a .env to the frontend folder that contains the API path.

+I currently have the API hosted on Heroku, and the React App on netlify.

 To populate local MongoDB:
 1. Clone project
 2. Run 'npm install'